cloudquery/cloudquery/website/pages/docs/plugins/sources/salesforce/creating_connected_app.md

 ## Step 3: Copy Consumer Key and Consumer Secret

-Now that this is configured click `Manage Consumer Details` to view your Consumer Key and Consumer Secret (those will be used as `client_id` and `client_secret` to configure your CloudQuery Saleforce source plugin).
+Now that this is configured click `Manage Consumer Details` to view your Consumer Key and Consumer Secret (those will be used as `client_id` and `client_secret` to configure your CloudQuery Salesforce source plugin).

 ![step3](/images/docs/sf/step3.png)